R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/guides/pg9182-docker-installation-guide.md

 #### Run the following command

-To run this container type
+To run this container go to the folder you saved the `docker-compose.yaml` in and type

 ```
 docker-compose up